 Our list cannot be complete without talking about the viral videos that came out of 2012.

 We, of course, have to start out with what is the most iconic piece of work to come out of 2012; Gangnam Style.
 The video was released in July 2012, and gained popularity throughout the rest of the year.
 The video reached 1 Billion views in December 2012, making it the first-ever YouTube video to do so.

 The Harvard Baseball team killed some time by making this cover to Carly Rae Jepsen’s iconic hit “Call Me Maybe”.
 This video was so popular it was even parodied by the 2012 MLB Draft!
 The video currently has over 16 Million views.

 Hunger Games mania was crazy back in 2012, and the best thing to come out of it was this Bad Lip Reading video.
 The video was so popular that even The Hunger Games stars have seen it.
 Yup, Katniss Everdeen (Jennifer Lawrence) herself has seen it, and so has Josh Hutcherson (Peeta Mellark) and Elizabeth Banks (Effie Trinket).
 The video has currently more than 36 million views.

-Last but not last, we present Epic Rap Battles of History’s presidential rap battle between Barack Obama and Mitt Romney.
-This video has over 150 million views, and is still the sites most popular video.
+Last but not least, we present Epic Rap Battles of History’s presidential rap battle between Barack Obama and Mitt Romney.
+This video has over 150 million views and is still the site’s most popular video.
 The site even got a New York Times article written about them!